desaroger/pm2-hooks/README.md

 Warning: This library currently (2017 feb 26) is in ALPHA state.
 This means some things:

-- You can help me a lot making a comment/issue
+- You can help me a lot making a comment/issue/PR
-- I don't recommend you to make a PR for now, as I am actively working on this project
 - I will try to publish the last version to npm so you can install it with only `pm2 install pm2-hooks`.
 If for some reason the version on npm is outdated you always will be capable of run `pm2 install desaroger/pm2-hooks` to be sure to install the last version directly from the repository.